Mr. Tesla's Personal Exhibit at the World's Fair

 Westinghouse production line 100 HP synchronous Tesla Motor/Generator on display in the Electricity Building.

 Front right: Westinghouse production line 500 HP Tesla 2-phase motor: Note the armature Tesla designed, a modification of the armature shown in Fig 305 above. - To the left of the large motor is a demonstration showing a benchtop, Tesla designed, Westinghouse manufactured, 2-phase motor directly shaft coupled and driving another rotational machine, possibly 447,921.
 The drive motor is a heavier duty, larger clone of the motor "N" above - Tesla had a nearly identical setup in his laboratory, with a nearly identical motor and coupler, driven by the isochronous generator he demonstrated at the Fair.
 The frequency locked motor powered rotating devices used in both transmitter and receiver research. - To the far left is a Tesla designed Westinghouse manufactured rotary transformer or rotary converter.
 These rotational machines were used for high demand DC current applications like electric railways and bauxite smelting before mercury or silicon rectification was available.
+This photo was taken in the Westinghouse exhibit in the Electricity Building.

-This image and the photo above show exactly how Tesla set up and operated the high-frequency alternators 447,920 - and - 447,921, and their predecessor equipment such as "X" and "Y" photographed above, for wireless research.
+This image and the exhibit photo above taken in the Electricity Building show exactly how Tesla set up and operated the high-frequency alternators 447,920 - and - 447,921, and their predecessor equipment such as "X" and "Y" photographed above, for wireless research.
 The power supply used to drive the phase motor was the isochronous generator, U.S. Patent 511,916 that was demonstrated at the Fair.
 Similar arrangements were used to drive circuit controllers, rotational receivers, rotary spark gaps, etc.. in synchronism.
 At one point Tesla used the setup above, with two identical synchronous motors facing each other, and instead of a coupler, two rotary spark gap disks were rotated in opposite directions.
 See: Circuit Controllers.

 This was the end of the "War of the Currents" between Westinghouse/Tesla-Polyphase and Edison/General Electric.
 The DC generators in the Electricity Building that were displayed by General Electric were all driven by Tesla patented motors on his 2-phase system, current supplied by Westinghouse manufactured engines and 2-phase alternators.
 There were people who accused Westinghouse of underbidding to secure the lighting contract from the fair organization.
 But small organizations and companies who leased space in the Fair buildings went to Westinghouse directly to have electric light "spectaculars" installed in their exhibit spaces, and other companies ran demonstrations using line-shaft equipment, and those exhibits were Westinghouse powered separately from the fair lighting.
-The contracts with private vendors and organizations made providing the power and lights to the Fair a very lucrative endeavor.
+The contracts with private vendors and organizations, including General Electric, made providing the power and lights to the Fair a very lucrative endeavor.
 More than half of the installed generator capacity went to meet private demand that was contracted separately and was not paid for by the fair organization.

 This also marks the turning point in Tesla's development of wireless.
 Tesla did not attempt to scale up his high-frequency alternators.
 By the time Tesla demonstrated the high-frequency alternators 447,920 -&- 447,921 in 1891, he was filing patents on electrical oscillators with two-terminal outputs, and no further alternator work was recorded.
 By 1893, and the World's Fair, Tesla was demonstrating the circuit shown in Figure 125 using the electrical oscillator patent photographed above, U.S. Patent 514,168, as the power supply.
 Rather than attempt to scale up the shaft-driven alternators: Tesla realized it would be much simpler, easier, and cheaper, to use the system he himself had described, and was now advanced to industrial scale, to drive a powerful oscillator: rather than scale up high-frequency alternators to industrial size and power output levels.
 Efficiency and frequency stability problems were much easier to solve with an electrical oscillator research path and development.